veganaip/veganaip.github.io/_recipes/cassava-flour-pizza-crust.md

 2. In a large bowl, whisk together cassava flour, arrowroot powder, garlic powder, dried oregano, salt, and nutritional yeast (if using).

-3. If using gelatin, bloom it by sprinkling over 1/4 cup of the warm water in a small bowl and let sit for 1 minute, then whisk until dissolved.
+3. Set aside 1/4 cup of the warm water in a small bowl.
+Add the additional tablespoon of arrowroot powder (if using), whisk until dissolved.

-4. Add olive oil, remaining warm water, apple cider vinegar, and bloomed gelatin (if using) to the dry ingredients.
+4. Add olive oil, remaining warm water, apple cider vinegar, and the arrowroot mixture (if using) to the dry ingredients.

 5. Mix until a dough forms, first with a spoon and then with your hands.
 The dough should be pliable but not sticky.
 If too dry, add a tablespoon of water at a time; if too sticky, add a tablespoon of cassava flour.